omilli/omilli/README.md

 I've recently published my first OSS project Hella, which can be found [here](https://github.com/omilli/hella).

-Auto-correct is simultaneously humanity's best and worst invention - **change my mind**
+*Auto-correct is simultaneously humanity's best and worst invention - **change my mind***

 # 🦸 Alter egos

+I could (and have) bore people all day about technologies I use, projects I've been a part of and opinions of best practices for each and every possible situation.
+Instead, here are the main roles I've played over the years.
+Expand the drawers for further ramblings.

 ### 🧙‍♂️ The Wizard

 **tl;dr**: A remote veteran with technical, creative and management experience.
 Thinks getting stuff done is more valuable than knowledge accumulation.
-Occasionally forgets how to use a pen.
+Great at making magic... occasionally forgets how to use a pen.

 <details>
   <summary>The Lord of the Web III</summary>